 There could be many reasons for this.
 But one of them surely is the lack of education around effective ways students can manage stress and address its causes directly.

-Take your health and university success into your own hands with our five tips for dealing with student stress that you can put into practice today.
+Take your health and university success into your own hands with our five tips for that you can put into practice today.

 You don’t have to be a Buddhist monk or new-age hippy to practice mindfulness.
 Today, everyone from CEOs to elite athletes practice it as a regular part of their daily routine.